 Throughout the meal, Neal and El bonded over a discussion of art.
 Eventually she said, "It's obvious you love art.
 Why would you forge an artwork?
 It seems disrespectful."

-She sensed that Peter stilled beside her.
+She felt Peter go still beside her.
 He was more an aficionado of art theft than actual art itself.
 This turn in the conversation caught his interest.

 At first Neal looked at El, but seemed to be looking through her, absorbed in memory.
 "It's a long story," he finally said.

 Mindful of the fact that Peter wanted to keep Neal at the house for a while, El smiled.
 "I see.
 Then let's clear off the table, grab a glass of wine, and settle in the living room before you start telling us about it."

 Neal shrugged.
 "Okay."
 As he carried his dishes into the kitchen, El looked expectantly at Peter.

 "Don't interrogate him."

 "Wasn't going to what?"
 Neal asked as he returned from the kitchen.

 "He wasn't going to hog the sofa with Satchmo," El said, "but somehow it always happens."
 She went into the kitchen for wineglasses, and Neal helped select and pour the wine.
 Peter settled into the old recliner from his bachelor days that El swore she would eventually get rid of, with Satchmo by his side.
 Neal and El took the sofa.